bubumaci/gitws/README.md

 7. rebase the explanations on top of your original branch and squash the two explanation commits together

+8. merge git-doc-yourname into your first branch

-8. Create a pull request from your branch to main.
+9. Create a pull request from your branch to main.

 hint: git log --all --decorate --oneline --graph